Olajydo/Fraud_test_case/README.md

 ### **8. Interactive Confusion Matrix**
-To visualize model performance, we created an **interactive confusion matrix** using Plotly, his visualization helps us analyze **true positives, false positives, and false negatives**, making it easier to interpret our model’s predictions.
+To visualize model performance, i created an **interactive confusion matrix** using Plotly, visualization helps analyze **true positives, false positives, and false negatives**, making it easier to interpret our model’s predictions.

 ### **Conclusion**
-By following this structured approach, we successfully built a **highly effective fraud detection model** that not only predicts fraudulent bookings accurately but also provides valuable insights into fraudulent behaviors.
-The combination of **Random Forest for feature selection and XGBoost for classification** allowed us to develop a **robust fraud detection system**, helping businesses minimize financial losses and improve security.
+By following this structured approach, i successfully built a **highly effective fraud detection model** that not only predicts fraudulent bookings accurately but also provides valuable insights into fraudulent behaviors.
+The combination of **Random Forest for feature selection and XGBoost for classification** allowed to develop a **robust fraud detection system**, helping businesses minimize financial losses and improve security.